Soohwan123/SchoolStuff/README.md

 # Basics
-This is part of the lecture
+This is part of the lecture in C++